 Enjoy historic sites like Lake Ohia.
 Approximately 2 kilometres up Inland Road you can experience an old gum-digging site, Lake Ohia Gumhole Reserve.
 Here you can learn more about this historic area through interpretation signs along the Lake Ohia Gumhole Reserve Walk.

 Maitai Bay is seen as the ‘gem’ of the Karikari Peninsula with its long white sandy beaches and crystal clear waters.
 Maitai Bay made up of two coves looking out towards the Pacific Ocean.
 It is a popular site with fishermen and holidaymakers for its scenic views and sheltered swimming bays.
 There are plenty of walks and tracks to keep people of all fitness levels happy.

-Bird life at Matai Bay includes the variable oystercatcher and the New Zealand dotterel.
+Keep an eye out for the local bird life such as the variable oystercatcher and the New Zealand dotterel who frequent the shores during breeding season (late August – early March).
 If you see them or their nests, give them space and let other visitors know, so the birds are not disturbed.

 Karikari Beach is a beautiful white sandy beach separated from Puwheke Beach by a rocky headland.
 The area holds many sites significant to local Māori and early European settlement (whaling, gum-digging, fishing).